-Cash and bank balances
+Cash and cash equivalent

-For the purpose of the cash flows statement, cash and bank balances comprise cash on hand and bank balances.
+For the purpose of the cash flows statement, cash and cash equivalent comprise cash on hand and bank balances.

 Financial liabilities

 The financial liabilities of the Company consist of trade and other payables.
 These financial liabilities are initially recognised at fair value and are subsequently re-measured at amortised cost using the effective interest method.